Outdoor learning at Langford

 Forest School has now started for both the Reception and Nursery classes.
 In Nursery and Reception we will be concentrating getting the children to familiarize themselves and become comfortable on learning in this new environment.
 They will learn the Code of Conduct and the basic rules of RESPECT and SAFETY.
 Reception will be listening to stories and doing activities linked to the story.
 We will be focusing on developing the children's creativity in responding to stories through imaginative games and construction.
 Plus, of course, we will be observing and discussing the changes and patterns they observe in the natural environment.
 We will also be learning Forest School skills such as tying knots, working with natural materials and climbing trees.

 Year 1 will be looking at the seasonal changes in weather, plants and the variety of animals they observe.
 They will be starting to learn to identify and name some of plants which grow in Langford Woodlands.
-They will, of course, also have plenty of opportunity to explore and develop their own interests in this natural setting.
+The children will also be introduced to many different woodland creatures and start thinking about what they eat - whether they are carnivores, herbivores or omnivores.
+We will be doing a food investigation to find out which of the berries and nuts in the Woodlands the animals prefer.
+The children will, of course, also have plenty of opportunity to explore and develop their own interests in this natural setting.

 Year 2 will be talking about how we know whether something is living or not and what living things need.
 They will be looking at the habitats in our local area (woodlands, pond and field) as well as microhabitats such as under dead wood logs.
 They will be finding out about how the animals and plants in these habitats are suited to their environment and how they depend upon one another.
 We will also be learning to care for, and enhance, our environment, for example through planting native woodland bulbs.
+As the term develops they will be considering which animals and plants like to live in woodland habitat and which prefer grasslands and discussing how they are suited to these environments and how these habitats provide for their needs.
+As Christmas approaches we will be looking, in particular at the plants traditionally used to decorate homes at Christmas time.
 Year 2 will also still have time to follow their own agenda and develop their skills.